rpn1966/platotheory2026/_pages/info.md

 - [Getting Here](#GettingHere)
 - [Food](#Food)

 The PLATO Theory Meeting will take place in the Maths Lecture Theatre located on the ground floor of the Mathematical Sciences building on the Mile End campus of Queen Mary University of London.

 Information about travelling to the Mile End campus and a campus map can be found [here](https://www.qmul.ac.uk/about/howtofindus/mileend/).
 The Mathematical Sciences building is labelled as **number 4** on the campus map.

+## Campus Map {#Map}
+To access a pdf of the campus map directly [click here](https://www.qmul.ac.uk/media/qmul/docs/about/Mile-End-campus-map.pdf)

+## Getting Here {#GettingHere}
 The nearest tube stations are Mile End (which is on the Central, District, and Hammersmith and City lines) and Stepney Green (which is on the District and Hammersmith and City lines).

+If you arrive at Mile End station, turn left when you exit the station and walk under the yellow bridge and down the Mile End Road.
+After walking approximately 350 metres, you will see the Mile End campus on the opposite side of the road - recognisable by the clock tower.
+The Mathematical Sciences building is a further 150 metres along the Mile End Road.

+If you arrive at Stepney Green station, turn left out of the station and walk for about 200 metres.
+The Mathematical Sciences building will be the white 6 storey building on your left - recognisable because of the Penrose tiling pattern on the building's exterior.

 ## Accommodation {#Accommodation}